IntelLabs/scenario_execution/docs/libraries.rst

    * - ``plan_only``
      - ``bool``
      - ``false``
-     - If true, the action returns an executable plan in the response but does not attempt execution
+     - If true, the plan is calculated but not executed.
+The calculated plan can be visualized in rviz.
    * - ``replan``
      - ``bool``
      - ``true``